GaurangShaha/BuildingBlocks/README.md

 Comprehensive documentation for all public classes and functions is available [here](https://gaurangshaha.github.io/BuildingBlocks/index.html).
 This documentation provides detailed insights into the library's components, their usage.

+## Samples

+You can find the working sample of these libraries [here](https://github.com/GaurangShaha/FleaMarket).
+FleaMarket is and e-commerce app designed with compose.
+It uses combination of [FakeStoreApi](https://fakestoreapi.com/) and local database to achieve the functionalities.

 ## License

 This project is licensed under the Apache-2.0 License.
 For more details, refer to the [LICENSE](https://github.com/GaurangShaha/BuildingBlocks/blob/main/LICENSE) file in the repository.